 Using these methods, IC allows for the determination of ionic concentrations “on” or “within” a specimen for use in control/characterization studies or failure analysis based testing.

 Resistivity of Solvent Extract (ROSE) Testing

-ROSE cleanliness testing is typically used as a method of quality control in manufacturing printed wiring boards and printed wiring assemblies.
-These specific types of electronics undergo chemical and mechanical processes that have the tendency to put residual stress on the components or somehow change the characteristics of the materials.
+ROSE cleanliness testing is typically employed as a method of quality control in manufacturing printed wiring boards and printed wiring assemblies.
+These specific types of electronics undergo chemical and mechanical processes that tend to put residual stress on the components or somehow change the characteristics of the materials.
 When conducted by a capable and experienced technician, ROSE testing can effectively analyze and identify any failures or unintended residues resulting from the manufacturing process.

 A few facts about ROSE cleanliness testing:

 - ROSE is among the oldest and most proven testing methods utilized in the electronics industry.

 - The method involves the immersion of a sample in a room temperature isopropanol and deionized water solution at variable immersion times no less than 10 minutes in duration.